 - The subtype of AML you have

 AML is an aggressive cancer.
 If possible, you should have your treatments at a major cancer center or university hospital to find the most up-to-date care.
 Usually, the first goal of treatment is to get the patient into complete remission (CR).
 This means that most of the AML has been eliminated from the patient’s blood or bone marrow.
 The long-term goal is to cure the disease.
 A cure means that the cancer will never return.
-This can be difficult to determine, because AML can return after many years.
-A complete remission (CR) is the first step towards a possible cure.
-The main types of treatment for AML are:
+This can be difficult to determine because AML can return after many years.
+A complete remission (CR) is the first step toward a possible cure.

 Researchers are finding new ways to treat AML.
 This means that the rates of cure are improving.
 Still, much more research is needed to fully understand the disease and how best to treat it.
 A clinical trial may be the only way to get certain treatments, including some that are very promising.